 What is RUBS in property management billing?

 RUBS stands for Ratio Utility Billing System.
-It is a method used to divide utility costs among tenants in buildings that do not have separate sub-meters for each unit.
+It is a method for allocating utility costs among tenants in buildings without separate sub-meters for each unit.
 Costs are allocated based on formulas using square footage, number of occupants, or number of bedrooms.

 How does automated billing save landlords money?